 Once the position profiles for the missioncritical positions are created, the next step is to determine which existing staff are currently in the positions identified in step 2 as best suited to assume the roles and responsibilities of the mission-critical positions, and which staff might become qualified for a mission-critical position with additional education and training.
 Programs should consider inviting leadership and staff to nominate potential successor candidates who meet these criteria and also encourage staff to express their own interest.

-Programs should also ensure transparency of the successor opportunity and position requirements, as doing so promotes diversity, equity, and trust in the succession planning process.

-Ensuring that staff feel included in the process also helps build staff buy-in because there is a potential pathway to promotion.
+Programs should also ensure transparency of the successor opportunity and position requirements.
+Ensuring that staff are aware of these opportunities helps build staff buy-in because there is a potential pathway to promotion.